stefanodp91/fcm/README.md

 ## Sample ##

-A demo app is provided in the source.
+A demo app is provided in the [sample](https://github.com/stefanodp91/fcm/tree/master/sample)

 ---